grafana/grafana/docs/sources/panels-visualizations/configure-value-mappings/index.md

 Grafana supports the following value mappings:

 - **Value:** Maps text values to a color or different display text.
 For example, you can configure a value mapping so that all instances of the value `10` appear as **Perfection!** rather than the number.
+Map a value when you want to format a single value.
 - **Range:** Maps numerical ranges to a display text and color.
 For example, if a value is within a certain range, you can configure a range value mapping to display **Low** or **High** rather than the number.
+Map a range of values when you want to format multiple, continuous values.
 - **Regex:** Maps regular expressions to replacement text and a color.
 For example, if a value is `www.example.com`, you can configure a regex value mapping so that Grafana displays **www** and truncates the domain.
+Map a regular expression when you want to format the text and color of a regular expression value.
 - **Special** Maps special values like `Null`, `NaN` (not a number), and boolean values like `true` and `false` to a display text and color.
 For example, you can configure a special value mapping so that `null` values appear as **N/A**.
+Map a special value when you want to format uncommon, boolean, or empty values.

 You can also use the dots on the left to drag and reorder value mappings in the list.